rist-ro/argo/README.md

 # argo

-Argo is a library for deep learning algorithms based on tensorflow and sonnet.
+Argo is a library for deep learning algorithms based on TensorFlow and Sonnet.
+The library allows you to train different models (feed-forwards neural networks for regression and classification problems, autoencoders and variational autoencoders, Bayesian neural networks, Helmholtz machines, etc) by specifying their parameters as well as the network topologies in a configuration file.
+The models can then be trained in parallel in presence of multiple GPUs.
+The library is easy to expand for alternative models and training algorithms, as well as for different network topologies.

 ## Installation